BarnesFoundation/Barnes-Online-Collection/README.md

     ```bash
     brew install git-crypt
     ```
 4. Copy `.env-example` to a new file `.env` in the root directory.
 You will need to define each of the environment variables included in the sample file.
-5. All necessary environment variables are stored in this repository in an encrypted file, which you can open using `git-crypt`.
-[TODO: Add instructions here.]
+You can alternatively find a completed `.env` file in the copy of this project repo on the Barnes admin server.
-6. `$ npm run build` to build the app.
+5. `$ npm run build` to build the app.
-7. `$ npm start` to run the app.
+6. `$ npm start` to run the app.

 ## Production Installation
 1. Clone this repository